sympa-community/sympa-ansible/README.md

 > By default, Vagrant shares your project directory (remember, that is the one with the Vagrantfile) to the /vagrant directory in your guest machine.

+You should add an entry in your host _/etc/hosts_ file for the VM's IP address

+    192.168.66.67 lists.example.com robot1.example.com robot2.example.com

 # Defining Sympa server setup

 # Ansible-tools documentation